-Minnesota Central Kitchen brings together restaurants, caterers and hunger-fighting organizations to address food insecurity and job losses brought on by the coronavirus.
+Minnesota Central Kitchen helps communities respond to COVID-19 by re-hiring laid off kitchen workers to prepare needed meals from rescued food.
 Empowering our state’s hospitality professionals to keep working at what they do best—feeding hungry people—despite restaurant closures, the initiative also responds to the growing need for food assistance in the state.

-The effort is led by Second Harvest Heartland, core partners Chowgirls Catering and Loaves & Fishes, hard-working production kitchens and a growing coalition of restaurants, food service providers and supporters.
-Production kitchens are Appetite for Change, Chowgirls, Compass/Eurest and Sodexo and Surly Brewing Co.
-Support comes from The Cargill Foundation, General Mills Foundation, The Good Acre and UnitedHealth Group.
-Powered by partner kitchens, employees and culinary expertise, Minnesota Central Kitchen will prepare and distribute more than 10,000 packaged meals per day for hungry Minnesotans.
-Prepared meals are being distributed at more than 50 sites including Loaves and Fishes partners, Appetite for Change partners, Sanneh Foundation and Catholic Charities in St. Cloud.
+The effort is led by Second Harvest Heartland and its core partners Chowgirls Catering and Loaves & Fishes.
+Production kitchens include Appetite for Change, Chowgirls, Surly Brewing Co., The Sioux Chef and The Wedge Table.
+Support comes from The Cargill Foundation, General Mills Foundation, Medtronic, The Good Acre, UnitedHealth Group and many other generous donors.
+Powered by partners’ kitchens, employees and culinary expertise, Minnesota Central Kitchen prepares and distributes up to 10,000 packaged meals per day for hungry Minnesotans.
+Meals are distributed at more than 50 sites across Second Harvest Heartland’s service area.
+A map of all sites can be found on the Chowgirls website.